FortunED-Tellers/FortunED/README.md

 ![approach.png](app/static/img/approach.png)

 ## Ingest
-We downloaded our data from different sources.
-We use Census data from the <a href="https://www.labor.ny.gov/stats/nys/statewide-population-data.shtm">NY Dept of Labor</a>, the Dow Jones Index from <a href="https://finance.yahoo.com/quote/%5EDJI/history?p=%5EDJI">Yahoo Finance</a>, COVID cases and deaths from <a href="https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/">USA Facts</a>, Free and Reduced-price Lunch data from <a href="https://www.nyskwic.org/get_data/indicator_data.cfm">NY State KWIC</a>, NY County Median Income by Race from the <a href="https://www.census.gov/topics/income-poverty/income/data/tables.html">Census Bureau</a>,and the GeoJSON for NY Counties from <a href="https://github.com/johan/world.geo.json/tree/master/countries/USA/NY">Github</a>.
+We used Google Sheets to split up the work of finding datasets that would allow us to present our users with thorough information.
+We use a lot of education, employement, and career data from the <a href="https://www.bls.gov/emp/tables.htm">US Bureau of Labor Statistics</a> (BLS).
+Our university tuition data comes from the <a href="https://research.collegeboard.org/trends/college-pricing">CollegeBoard</a>.
+Our college majors dataset comes from <a href="https://www.kaggle.com/fivethirtyeight/fivethirtyeight-college-majors-dataset/data?select=majors-list.csv">FiveThirtyEight</a>'s Kaggle dataset.
+Our living wage data comes from <a href="https://livingwage.mit.edu/">MIT's Living Wage Calculator</a>, which also displayed median income per occupation that matched the BLS categories.

 ## Process
 1. We used `VBA` to do a basic clean